Home โ€บ Destinations โ€บ Europe โ€บ Greece

 Visit the National Archaeological Museum to see some of the most significant antiquities collections in the world.
 The Museum was established in the 19th century to house the most significant antiquities from all over Greece.

-It has a collection of sculptures, ceramics, frescoes, and other archaeological items from the Neolithic period through to late Antiquity.
-Some of the most significant artifacts are the Bronze statue of Zeus, frescoes from the Bronze Age, and the gold Mask of Agamemnon.
+It has a collection of sculptures, ceramics, frescoes and other archaeological items from the Neolithic period through to late Antiquity.

-There is also a notable Egyptian and Near Eastern antiquities collection.
 Visitors can buy artifact replicas at a museum’s gift shop.
 Afterward, you can have a cup of coffee in the garden.

-5. Discover the Heart of the Ancient Athens
+5. Discover the Heart of Ancient Athens

 The Agora of Athens was the cultural, administrative, and commercial center of ancient Athens.
 It has a vast historical significance because it was the core of social and political activity, where the most important thinkers, such as Socrates and Sophocles, met to debate.

 Stoa of Attalos was the ancient version of a mall.
 The original building from the 6th century BC was ruined, but it was reconstructed in the 20th century.
-Today, in Stoa of Attalos, you can find a museum of Ancient Agora with many sculptures, coins, and other objects from ancient times.

-Among the Agora’s many buildings and temples, you can see the Odeon of Agrippa, the Byzantine Church of the Holy Apostles, and the Temple of Hephaestus, one of the best-preserved ancient Greek temples.
+Among the Agora’s many buildings and temples, you can see the Odeon of Agrippa, the Byzantine Church of the Holy Apostles and the Temple of Hephaestus, one of the best-preserved ancient Greek temples.

 Panathenaic stadium in Greece

-Panathenaic stadium in Greece.
+Panathenaic Stadium in Greece.
 Photo by @teddy0110/Unsplash

-Welcome to one of the top Athenian landmarks!
+Welcome to one of the top Athenian landmarks.
 The Panathenaic Stadium has prominent architectural and historical importance.
 It is the only stadium in the world made entirely of white marble.

 The Panathenaic Stadium was built in ancient times and reconstructed in the 19th century to host the first modern Olympic Games in 1896 with 80,000 spectators.

-It has a horseshoe shape, and it is decorated with gold, bronze, and marble statues.
-Today it is used as the finishing line for the Athens Marathon and the Olympic Flame handover ceremony.
+It has a horseshoe shape, and it is decorated with gold, bronze and marble statues.
+Today, it is used as the finishing line for the Athens Marathon and the Olympic Flame handover ceremony.

 Olympieion in Athens, Greece.